They Wanted a Bigger Living Room — They Got an Indoor Water Park

-More than 15 years have passed since homeowner Dan Bawden completed a two-story addition to his rancher in suburban Houston, but he can recall details of the project as it if it happened yesterday.
-Highlights include mosquitoes breeding in the house, children scaling scaffolding, and weeks of grilled cheese dinners eaten on lawn chairs in the driveway.
+More than 17 years have passed since homeowner Dan Bawden completed a two-story addition to his rancher in suburban Houston, but he can recall details of the project as if it happened yesterday.
+His favorite least-favorite memory?
+The unplanned indoor water feature caused by a sudden rainstorm that flooded his home.

-Bawden's remodeling horror story is particularly telling, given his career — he's CEO of Legal Eagle Contractors, a company that specializes in major remodels.
+Bawden's remodeling horror story is particularly telling, given his career — he's the CEO of Legal Eagle Contractors, a company that specializes in major remodels.
 While his six-month project was well planned, he says nothing prepared him for the day-to-day reality of the massive build-out.
 “This project taught me so much about what our clients go through,” he says.
-He offers these critical takeaways for any homeowner planning a significant home addition:
+He offers these critical takeaways for any homeowner planning a significant home addition.

 "Start construction during a two-month window of good camping weather — because that's what your home will feel like."